Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 # News
 __[May 8th, 2021]__
-- Out paper, "Sequential Density Ratio Matrix Estimation for Speed-Accuracy Optimization" was accepted to ICML 2021.
+- Our paper, "Sequential Density Ratio Matrix Estimation for Speed-Accuracy Optimization" was accepted to ICML 2021.

 __[May 7th, 2021]__
 - Nikkei (日本経済新聞) featured <a href="https://www.nikkei.com/article/DGXZQOUC211IQ0R20C21A4000000/">an article</a> about our algorithm, SPRT-TANDEM.